 The box says: “Horse Library (of) Mount Slamet”

 In Indonesia, the same story emerged about a year ago.
 Ridwan Sururi, a horse caretaker in Serang Village, Purbalingga, Central Java, started Kuda Pustaka (lit.
-“Horse Library”) in Januari 2015 as an effort to combine his love of books, horse, and local initative.
+“Horse Library”) in January 2015 as an effort to combine his love of books, horse, and local initative.
 With the help of his friend, Nirwan Arsuka, Ridwan decided to start a mobile library, and he got his first books from friends’ donations.

 Perahu Pustaka, the Boat Library

-Another reason to use boat is because of South Sulawesi’s famous maritime culture, which is renowned across Indonesia.
+Another good reason to use boat is because of South Sulawesi’s maritime culture, which is renowned across Indonesia.
 The boat was built by traditional boat makers in Polewali Mandar.
 Muhammad, who has studied traditional boat and maritime culture in his area for 17 years, said that the boat is a traditional ba’go boat, with can sail to narrow waters without getting stranded easily.
-The boat was named Pattingalloang, which was taken from the name of a Gowa-Tallo prime minister from the 17th century, who was famous for his fondness of knowledge and reading.
+The boat was named Pattingalloang, taken from the name of a Gowa-Tallo prime minister from the 17th century, who was famous for his fondness of knowledge and reading.
 Most of the books carried by the boat are children’s books, although Perahu Pustaka keeps adding its collections.
 Just like Kuda Pustaka, Perahu Pustaka allows people to borrow the books, which they can return a week later when the boat comes back to make its round.